songlim327/sql-connect-doc/docs/general/advanced-usage.md

 ![Print 1](../../static/img/general/print-1.png)

 By using "**SQL Connect Printer**", you will then able to access the browser print dialog which has the right to utilize your local printer.
-From there, you can select the printer you want, size you like and so on and finally click print.
+From there, you can select the printer you want, size you like and so on.
+After select all the options you wish, click print.
 Below is an example of chrome print dialog:

 ![Print 2](../../static/img/general/print-2.png)